 Using Odometers Readings to Set Service Reminders

-Fleet managers are constantly multitasking, and preventive maintenance schedules help remind them when assets need service.
+Fleet managers are constantly multitasking, and a preventive maintenance schedule helps remind them when assets need service.
 Because most manufacturers recommend service based on mileage, it’s critical to keep track of odometer readings.

 Companies that still use paper processes have a difficult time tracking odometers efficiently.
 Because drivers can only provide odometer updates when they’re in the office, managers receive infrequent updates, causing delays and back-ups in the maintenance process.

-Fleet management software eliminates the information gap between the road and office by allowing managers to receive regular, accurate odometer updates through telematics integrations or electronic Daily Vehicle Inspection Reports (eDVIR) in real-time.
+Fleet management software eliminates the information gap between the road and office by allowing managers to receive regular, accurate odometer updates through telematics integrations or electronic Driver Vehicle Inspection Reports (eDVIR) in real-time.

 Setting service reminders in software allows managers to stay up to date with preventive maintenance tasks.
 Emails or push notifications are sent to managers when service is due to ensure your assets get to the shop on time.

-By using software to manage preventive maintenance, fleet managers can both leverage and streamline current fleet practices to manage service reminders.
+By using software to manage their maintenance checklist, fleet managers can both leverage and streamline current fleet practices to manage service reminders.

 While many fleets use telematics devices to track their vehicles, telematics can offer an extensive amount of vehicle data to improve fleet management processes.
 Telematics tools pull odometer readings in real-time, allowing fleets to stay aware of upcoming service.